Elizabeth Varon

 Elizabeth R. Varon (born December 16, 1963) is an American historian, and Langbourne M. Williams Professor of American History at the University of Virginia.

 Life

 Varon graduated from Swarthmore College (B.A.,1985), and from Yale University, (Ph.D., 1993).

 She was professor of history at Wellesley College, and Temple University.
 She is an Organization of American Historians lecturer.

 She was co-director of the Society for Historians of the Early American Republic.

+Varon served as the Harold Vyvyan Harmsworth Professor of American History at the University of Oxford for the 2023-24 academic year.

 She and her husband, William I. Hitchcock, reside in Charlottesville, Virginia.
 They have two children.